orhun/rustypaste/fixtures/README.md

 # Optional
 custom_env() {
-  # setting environment variables such as AUTH_TOKEN or AUTH_FILE
+  # setting environment variables such as AUTH_TOKEN or AUTH_TOKENS_FILE
 }

 setup() {